AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-18-cleaner-type-predicates-with-derived-types.md

 ---
 title: Cleaner Type Predicates with Derived Types
-description: Type predicates are a powerful TypeScript feature that allows you to narrow down an abstract type to a more concrete type.
+description: In TypeScript, type predicates allow you to narrow down an abstract type to a more concrete type with a simple assertion.
 Together with derived types, they can greatly reduce repetition in your code.
 keywords: [type predicate, derived types, typescript]
 categories: [typescript, javascript]
 commentsId: 98